ntua-el20614/solveMyProblem/documentation/README.md

 ---

 ### Additional Notes:
-For a detailed list of all issues and their status, please refer to our GitHub [Project Board](#).
+For a detailed list of all issues and their status, please refer to our GitHub [Issue History](https://github.com/ntua-el20614/solveMyProblem/issues?q=is%3Aissue+is%3Aclosed).
 Each issue is tagged appropriately based on its status, priority, and related sprint.

 ---